jacobdensford/jacobdensford.com/projects/empire-flame.md

 *They must conquer flames.*

-[Empire & Flame](/empire-flame) is a setting, series of adventures, and some homebrewed mechanics for a Dungeons & Dragons
+[Empire & Flame](/empire-flame) is a setting, series of adventures, and some homebrewed mechanics for Dungeons & Dragons.

 ### Status